oliverrknox/gatekeeper/README.md

 Instructions for running the microservice locally.

 Docker is used to run the microservice and database.
-First we need to run Docker Compose and then set up a database user for the microservice.
+First we need set up the initialisation scripts and then run Docker Compose to set up the database and microservice.

+To set up the initialisation scripts:

+Go to the [init SQL file](scripts/init.sql) and change the `username` and `password` field to the desired database user for the microservice.
+This should be equal to `DB_USER` and `DB_PASSWORD` environment variables.
+Once the database service starts it will automatically copy and run the SQL queries in this file.

 To start docker: